RosettaCommons/documentation/rosetta_basics/structural_concepts/Internal-coordinates.md

 #What are "internal coordinates" and why does Rosetta use them?

+_This is an essay, but feel free to fill it with links as necessary._

 In Cartesian terms, each atom of each residue represents three degrees of freedom.
 Each atomic position varies independently and could be separately optimized.
 In fact, in [[Cartesian minimization]], particular Rosetta protocols do precisely that.